sronline78/order-processing-infrastructure/docs/observability-security.md

 **Current State**: The deployment implements foundational observability and security controls including CloudWatch logging for all services, VPC Flow Logs, network segmentation, encryption at rest and in transit, IAM least privilege, and WAF rate limiting.

-**Production Readiness**: To meet production security standards, five AWS security services are ready to enable via simple configuration flags.
+**Production Readiness**: To meet production security standards, five additional AWS security services are recommended.
 These services provide threat detection, compliance monitoring, vulnerability scanning, audit trails, and configuration tracking at an estimated cost of $10-20/month (dev) or $25-40/month (production).

 ## Monitoring & Logging (Current Implementation)